svenguenther/OLE/docs/sampler/sampler_settings.rst

      - Frequency with which the status updates are printed.
    * - ``debug``
      - ``False``
      - If set to ``True`` the sampler will print out a lot of debugging information.
 This is very helpful when investigating a new problem.
+Can slow done the code by a magnitude.
+   * - ``logfile``
+     - ``None``
+     - If set to a path.
+It will monitor all calls to the likelihood and write them to the file.
+This is useful for debugging.
+Some of the output can be only obtained when having debug set ti True.
+Note that when using this option the code will be slower by a magnitude.

 Evaluate sampler (computes likelihood for a given parameter set):